F5Networks/f5-openstack-hot/experimental/templates/solutions/autoscale/ltm/README.md

   - The autoscale ltm solution consists of two templates that configure clustering:
     - *f5_bigip_autoscale_ltm_2_nic.yaml*, the parent template that needs to be specified as the template parameter.
     - *f5_bigip_autoscale_ltm_instance_2_nic.yaml*, the BIG-IP instance-specific template referenced by the parent template.
-  - There are no fixed ip addresses for the interfaces.
+  - There are no fixed IP addresses for the interfaces.
 The addresses will be determined upon Neutron port creation.
   - If you do not specify a URL override (the parameter name is **f5_cloudlibs_url_override**), the default location is GitHub and the subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
   - If you specify a value for **f5_cloudlibs_url_override** or **f5_cloudlibs_tag**, ensure that corresponding hashes are valid by either updating scripts/verifyHash or by providing a **f5_cloudlibs_verify_hash_url_override** value.
   - **Important**: This [article](https://support.f5.com/csp/article/K13092#userpassword) contains links to information regarding BIG-IP user and password management.
-Please take note of the following when supplying password values:
+Take note of the following when supplying password values:
       - The BIG-IP version and any default policies that may apply
       - Any characters recommended that you avoid
   - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).